The BSANZ Medical Student Reflective Essay Competition 2019

 Implications or ‘critical reflection’: Discussion about ways in which the student’s own approach might change in the future, and/or also possible ways in which medical training might enhance the capacity of students to engage thoughtfully and compassionately in patient care.

-Submissions are to be sent by email to: email@example.com and must be received by midnight AEST, Wednesday 31 May, 2017.
+Submissions for 2019 are to be sent by email to: email@example.com.

-- The Lawrence Gilbert Memorial Prizes of A$500 will be awarded to the two top essays.
+- The Lawrence Gilbert Memorial Prizes of A$500 is awarded to each of the two top essays.

-- The top 2-3 essays will be submitted to the Journal of the Balint Society UK for possible publication (see http://www.co.uk).
+- The top 2-3 essays are submitted to the Journal of the Balint Society UK for possible publication (see http://www.co.uk).

-- Winners or runner-ups may be offered subsidised attendance at BSANZ annual workshops in Australia or NZ.
+- Winners or runners-up may be offered subsidised attendance at BSANZ annual workshops in Australia or NZ.

-- Please include a short and accurate title that reflects the content of the essay.
+- A short and accurate title should be included that reflects the content of the essay.

 - Essays must be in English, between 1000 and 2000 words.

-- Please use 12-point font, 1.5 spacing, Word documents only, not PDF
+- Essays should be submitted in 12-point font, 1.5 spacing, Word documents only, not PDF

-- The essay should focus on the student-patient relationship rather than on ethical analysis
+- Essays should focus on the student-patient relationship rather than on ethical analysis

-For further information including the winning essays 2015 see the links at the top right of the page.
+- For further information including the winning essays 2015 and 2017 see the links at the top right of the page.